Recognized since 2021

 Mr. Price’s practice focuses on civil litigation.
 He has represented various clients in breach of contract, breach of warranty, negligence, products liability, fraud, defamation, Freedom of Information Act, Administrative Procedures Act, and OSHA matters.
-He is listed in The Best Lawyers in America® in Commercial Litigation, recognized as a Mid-South Super Lawyer in the area of Business Litigation by Super Lawyers and named to the 40 & Under Hot List and a Labor & Employment Star – South by Benchmark Litigation.
+He is listed in The Best Lawyers in America® in Commercial Litigation, Eminent Domain & Condemnation Law, and Litigation – Real Estate, has been recognized as a Mid-South Super Lawyer in the area of Business Litigation by Super Lawyers and named to the 40 & Under Hot List and a Labor & Employment Star – South by Benchmark Litigation.
+Mr. Price was recognized as an emerging business leader in the 2021 “40 Under 40” list published by Arkansas Business.
 In 2014, Mr. Price was the recipient of the Young Lawyers Section Award of Excellence, which is given to a member of the Arkansas Bar Association’s Young Lawyers Section for outstanding service to the association and community.

 In addition, Mr. Price represents both property owners and condemning authorities in eminent domain matters.
 Mr. Price represented a local authority in condemning numerous acres of urban property to expand school grounds and received judgments in favor of the local authority in each action that had to be filed.
 He has also successfully represented property owners in numerous condemnation lawsuits, retaining full-price judgments.
 In one such matter, the condemning authority sought to take a client’s leasehold interest and refused to pay any sort of compensation to the client.
 At trial, the jury awarded his client nearly $100,000.00.
 Mr. Price has also represented citizens in front of local and state governmental bodies to prevent or delay controversial real estate projects.
 Mr. Price has worked with the Federal Bureau of Investigation, the United States Secret Service, and the United States Attorney’s Office to investigate and, ultimately, convict persons who were guilty of converting corporate assets for personal gain.